 Travel to education

 Data definitions and information

 Further information about census data

 Population statistics - user guide(external link) provides an overview of the different population statistics produced by Statistics New Zealand(external link).

-Information about census variables used in these profiles, including definitions and data quality ratings, can be found here(external link).
+Read more about census variables used in these profiles(external link), including definitions and data quality ratings.